oumaelbou/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task10:script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 Task11: script that counts the number of directories and sub-directories in the current directory.
 Task12: script that displays the 10 newest files in the current directory.
+Task13: script that takes a list of words as input and prints only words that appear exactly once.